cminyard/gensio/FSK-SOAPY.rst

 The solution for receive is to shift the frequencies up so that DC bias doesn't affect them.
-Shift the frequency so that the space frequency is bps above 0, and the mark frequency is at (bps + 3 / 2) above 0.
+Shift the frequency so that the space frequency is (bps * 3 / 2), and the mark frequency is at (bps * 2) above 0.
 For instance, if your center frequency is 435.76MHz (435760000), and your datarate is 50000bps, you would use the following calculation to get the actual frequency to tune to:

 ```
-435760000 - (50000 * 5 / 4) = 435697500
+435760000 - (50000 * 7 / 4) = 435697500
 ```

-then set space to 50000 and mark to 75000.
+then set space to 75000 and mark to 100000.

-For transmit, you want the mark and space frequencies to be bps/2 and bps for MSK to work.
-So for transmit, you set the actual frequency to:
+For transmit, you want the mark and space frequencies to be bps and bps/2 for MSK to work.
+So for transmit, you set the actual frequency
+to:

 ```
 435760000 - (50000 * 3 / 4) = 435722500